2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Profile of CPU-Limited Sockets

 For BBRv2, the socket statistics uncover an unexpected behavior which explain the throughput differences during \ac{SCHEDULING}.
 Note that due to the high variance in BBRv2 throughput samples during \ac{SCHEDULING}, we show three representative samples: one without \ac{SCHEDULING} (e), one where BBRv2 throughput is clearly inhibited by \ac{SCHEDULING} (f), and one where BBRv2 can send close to the available bandwidth regardless of \ac{SCHEDULING} (g).
-While the case without \ac{SCHEDULING} seems to behave similarly to the other BBR versions, \pref{fig:zoom3} g) reveals a truly unexpected behavior: in contrast to the author's understanding of the BBR algorithm, the delivery rate - which, just as for BBRv1 and v3, fails to fully reach the bandwidth limit during \ac{SCHEDULING} - does not seem to really affect the bandwidth estimate.
+While the case without \ac{SCHEDULING} seems to behave similarly to the other BBR versions, \pref{fig:zoom3} g) reveals a truly unexpected behavior: in contrast to our understanding of the BBR algorithm, the delivery rate - which, just as for BBRv1 and v3, fails to fully reach the bandwidth limit during \ac{SCHEDULING} - does not seem to really affect the bandwidth estimate.
 In fact, the so-behaving BBRv2 runs have in common that after a certain point in time, the bandwidth estimate is \textit{never updated again}.
 Since the fixing of a deprecated BBR version is out of scope for this paper, we do not further inquire exactly when and why this happens, however, Google's BBRv3 bug fix report mentions "circular dependence" between the bandwidth estimate and max in-flight data in v2~\cite{cardwell_bbr3_fixes2023} which could potentially contribute to the behavior seen in this scenario.
 Ironically, this behavior makes BBRv2 less sensitive to \ac{SCHEDULING} in some cases, \ie when the bandwidth estimate "freezes" at a lucky high point and thus stops the downward spirale described above.
-Due to this uncharacteristic behavior and the fact that both BBRv1 and v2 are deprecated, we will focus on the current BBRv3 in the remainder of this paper, although the main insights apply to all BBR versions (additional plots for BBRv1 can be found in the Appendix).
+Due to this uncharacteristic behavior and the fact that both BBRv1 and v2 are deprecated, we will focus on the current BBRv3 in the remainder of this paper (additional plots for BBRv1 can be found in the Appendix \pref{fig:rate_diff_bbrv1}, \ref{fig:delay_diff_bbrv1} and \ref{fig:eval_solution_agg_bbrv1}).